varya/ds-breakfast-01-2021/index.md

 ### in 2018

 * Great design community
-* Wolrd-class frontend teams
+* World-class frontend teams
 * UI kit in Sketch
 * Library of CSS components
-* Liraries of React components
+* Libraries of React components
-* Shared tools and practises
+* Shared tools and practices

 <!-- TODO: represent it as  nice images -->